COVID-19 Vaccine and Fertility

 CDC Guidance

-Right now, health officials say the risks of the virus may be greater than the risks of the vaccine, especially for pregnant women.
+Right now, health officials say the risks of the virus are greater than the risks of the vaccine, especially for pregnant women.
 According to the CDC, data has shown that pregnant women with COVID-19 have an increased risk of severe illness compared to women who are not pregnant.
 The CDC recommends pregnant women consult their healthcare providers before getting vaccinated if they have concerns.

 Food and Drug Administration (FDA) Position